ifigeneiatsiflidou/applied-statistics-project/README.md

 # Applied Statistics Project
-This project was created as part of an Applied Statistics course and focuses on analyzing and predicting the worldwide box office revenue of movies using statistical techniques.
+This project was created as part of an **Applied Statistics** course and focuses on analyzing and predicting the worldwide box office revenue of movies using statistical techniques and data analysis in Python..

+## Project Overview
-The dataset includes information for 3,000 movies from The Movie Database (TMDb), such as budget, popularity, language, cast, and production companies.
+The dataset includes 3,000 movies from **The Movie Database (TMDb)**, featuring details like: budget, popularity, language, cast, and production companies.
 The project is divided into 2 exercises:

+## Exercises
 ### Exercise 1: Exploratory Analysis and Feature Selection Based on Correlation

 We begin by analyzing the relationship between the revenue and four explanatory variables: